 Mathematical Methods Units 3 and 4

 Mathematical Methods covers four broad areas – Functions and graphs, Calculus, Algebra, Probability and statistics.
 Unit 3 begins with graphs of different functions, how to sketch them and find their equations.
 You will explore how to transform the functions graphically and algebraically.

-The functions covered are varied: polynomials (parabolas, cubics and so on) logarithmic, exponential and trigonometry functions (sine, cos and tan).
+The different functions we study include: polynomials (parabolas, cubics and so on) logarithmic, exponential and trigonometry functions (sine, cos and tan).

 In Calculus we look at the rates of change in these functions.
 You will use algebraic skills and graphs to analyse how rates of change affect each function.
 Calculus then continues from Unit 3 into Unit 4, where you study integration – how to find the area under the curve of a graphed function.

 Many of the functions are applied to practical problems.
 Things like tide movements, growth in population, or temperature fluctuations, are some of the examples where functions and calculus are applied.

 The final topic is Probability and statistics.
-Describing the outcomes of chance, working out probabilities and analysing statistical data are the main areas of this topic.
+We describe the outcomes of chance, work out probabilities and analyse statistical data.

-Algebra occurs throughout each topic.
-You use algebra to complete tasks in most weeks.
+Algebra occurs throughout each topic, and algebra is used to complete tasks in most weeks.
 Algebraic skills include simplifying expressions, setting up equations, identifying key information and interpreting answers.

 Technology plays a role as well.
 You will use your CAS calculator to check your answers, graph and interpret information, and to investigate mathematical problems.

 Who is it for?

 Mathematical Methods is central to many areas of science and technology.
 It provides background in mathematics to understand the world around you and is often prerequisite for courses in Science and Technology.
 It provides a foundation for study in various fields, ranging from medical technology and engineering to economic predictions and statistical modelling.

 While it is certainly helpful be good at maths, there is revision available to assist you to complete the subject.
-The key is to allocate regular study time and develop consistent study habits.
+The key to success is to allocate regular study time and develop consistent study habits.

 What do you do?